 There were no conflicts between the proposed Project and any other policies of the Safety Element, therefore the proposed Project is in conformance with the Safety Element of the Coastal General Plan.

 COASTAL DEVELOPMENT PERMIT & COASTAL ACT RESOURCES

-The Coastal Development Permit review process includes all the analyses above and also requires making findings that the Project will not have an impact on Coastal Act Resources.
+The Coastal Development Permit review process requires making findings that the Project will not have an impact on Coastal Act Resources.
 This section analyzes potential impacts to Coastal Act Resources.

 Cultural Resources